 This Plan is to be used to guide the development of Town ordinances and policies.
 In particular, Wisconsin's Comprehensive Planning law (Wis.
 Statute 66.1001) requires that beginning on January 1, 2010, certain actions related to zoning and land use regulation must be consistent with an adopted Comprehensive Plan.
 The plan and the associated ordinances and policies are to be used in conjunction with applicable Dane County ordinances, Wisconsin statutes and federal laws.

-Definitions
+Definitions – Done, conditionally approved (Jim)

 Contiguous - a parcel of land is contiguous if all parts under the same ownership are adjacent along a boundary, or at a point ("corner-to-corner").
 Land under common ownership that is divided by a stream, public right-of-way, zoning district boundary, or survey line is considered contiguous.